 In 1987, a wealthy Austrian entrepreneur named Dietrich Mateschitz arrived in Thailand with a killer case of jet lag.
-He tried a traditional drink known as Krating Daeng to cut through the brain smog and give him an energy boost… Mr. Mateschitz is now one of the richest people in the world, and his drink known as Red Bull is consumed by everyone from soccer moms who need a jolt to college kids in jagerbomb form (more on that later).
+He tried a traditional drink known as Krating Daeng to cut through the brain fog and give him an energy boost.
+Mr. Mateschitz is now one of the richest people in the world, and his drink,Red Bull, is consumed by everyone from soccer moms who need a jolt to college kids.

 Although there are many energy drinks on the market, Red Bull is by far the most popular, good old coffee notwithstanding.
-But what exactly is a Red Bull?
+But what exactly is Red Bull?
 What is the magic combination in that hot pink drink that peps the step and wakes up the brain?

 Glucuronolactone: This naturally occurring chemical is found in connective tissues and plant gums.
 A carbohydrate, glucuronolactone is a stimulant with mild anti-depressant effects that helps improve memory and concentration.
 It also has detoxifying qualities and can help remove waste from the body.

 Inositol: Inositol is a chemical compound and mood-booster that helps the brain use serotonin, and can be found in many foods such as oranges, cantaloupes and high-fiber nuts and beans.

 Niacin: B vitamin that helps with energy formation and use.

 D-Pantothenol: Also known as vitamin B-5 or Pantothenic Acid, D-Pantothenol is an essential nutrient that improves mood, boosts metabolism and helps to turn fat into energy.
 Vitamin B-5 deficiency has been connected to a host of mental and physical health problems including acne, fatigue, muscle cramps and apathy.